Hurricane Ridge Backcountry Skiing

 The rain shadow is a wonderful place for a beach walk, a bike ride, a sea kayak, or a south facing deck.
 But where to go when the sun sets?
 Where to mingle or get a great meal in Sequim?

 Thankfully, Sequim is lucky to have new restaurant that has made the above, often vexing questions, a little easier to answer!
+So for those who also aspire to have a restaurant of their own, they can actually begin business in wyoming through the aid of an expert.

 Blondies Plate has wonderful food.
 The menu includes a wide selection of starters, salads, smaller bites, and full meals.
 The skilled Chef makes excellent use of local vegetables, meat, and fish.
 For example, the beet salads are very tasty and sometimes the Chef makes wonderful smaller pasta dishes topped with either local vegetables or wild mushrooms.
 Check out this amazing Porcini Mushroom Bow Tie Pasta dish that was served this fall.